raegnar/raegnar.github.io/_posts/2013-02-07-GLSL_Snippet_Emulating_Running_Atomic_Average.md

 <strong>Edit/Update: </strong>So I had a few mistakes in my previous implementation which weren't very noticeable in a sparsely tessellated model (like the Dwarf), but became much more noticeable as triangle density increased (like in the curtains and plants of the Sponza model).
 Anyway, it turned out I hadn't considered the effects of the <code>packUnorm4x8</code> and <code>unpackUnorm4x8</code> functions correctly.
 The <code>packUnorm4x8</code> function clamps input components from 0 to 1, so the count updates were getting discarded, and obviously the average was coming out wrong.
 Anyway, the solution was to divide by 255 when "packing" the count, and multiply by 255 when unpacking.
 This method should work with up to 255 threads attempting to write to the same voxel location.

-<strong>References</strong>
+### References
-[<a name="CG"></a>Crassin &amp; Greene] Octree-Based Sparse Voxelization Using the GPU Hardware Rasterizer <a href="http://www.seas.upenn.edu/~pcozzi/OpenGLInsights/OpenGLInsights-SparseVoxelization.pdf">http://www.seas.upenn.edu/%7Epcozzi/OpenGLInsights/OpenGLInsights-SparseVoxelization.pdf</a>
+[<a name="CG"></a>Crassin & Greene] Octree-Based Sparse Voxelization Using the GPU Hardware Rasterizer <a href="http://www.seas.upenn.edu/~pcozzi/OpenGLInsights/OpenGLInsights-SparseVoxelization.pdf">http://www.seas.upenn.edu/%7Epcozzi/OpenGLInsights/OpenGLInsights-SparseVoxelization.pdf</a>